 Just choose a customer buying lifecycle, and start mapping out accordingly.
 Remember that at every stage you need to optimize and assist your customer so that he/she can make a purchase decision.

 P.S.
-Often marketers are limited to just few types of content, let me tell you content is more than writing and blogging, it can be infographic, case study, webinar, podcast, gif, video etc.
+Often marketers are limited to just a few types of content, let me tell you content is more than writing and blogging, it can be an infographic, case study, webinar, podcast, gif, video etc.

 Just use your imagination!